Skip to main content

 Fullerton

-Named after the Commissioner for South Georgia and the South Sandwich Islands, who supported and sanctioned the establishment of the museum, this room is devoted to the history of exploration and science on the island.
+This room is named after William Fullerton, former Commissioner for South Georgia and the South Sandwich Islands.
+During his tenure he supported and sanctioned the establishment of the museum.

 Allardyce